 I am a Kenosha native, attending Kenosha Unified Schools for my K-12 education.
 I attended the University of Wisconsin-Parkside and earned my Bachelor’s degree in Psychology while completing my certification for Elementary and Middle School Education.
 I began working for Kenosha Unified and started my Master’s program at the University of Wisconsin – Milwaukee.
 I graduated in 1994 with a Master’s Degree in Curriculum and Instruction.
 My learning has continued.
 In May 2010, I graduated from Cardinal Stritch University with a Principal and Director of Instruction licenses.

 I spend my spare time with my family.
-I have a husband of 27 years, two college aged children and a Labrador Retriever.
+I have a husband of 28 years, adult aged children and a Labrador Retriever.
 We enjoy many activities as a family including camping, fishing, hunting and archery.
 We love to travel and have many wonderful family vacation memories.

 I love to work with children and watch them grow.
 I am fortunate to be employed in a great school district, with an outstanding staff who put children first.
 We have such a dedicated staff who build relationships with parents and students.
 They couple that with being data driven on a daily basis.
 The parental support at Brompton is like no other.
 I love to come to work everyday with a community focused on student achievement, character development and community service.